advy99/ACO-/README.md

 # ACO++

-My implementation of an Ant Colony Optimization for solving the Travelling Salesman Problem plus a graphic representation using GLFW.
+My implementation of an Ant Colony Optimization for solving the Travelling Salesman Problem plus a graphic representation using SDL2.

 # WIP